rhinedesign/defaultEntryType/README.md

 Default Entry Types is a simple plugin for Craft CMS that forces entry types on certain levels of their structure.
+It may not be bug free, but works great for what I needed for my clients.

 To install, clone the repo in your craft plugins directory.